cloudfoundry/log-cache-release/README.md

 ```

 ### Operating Log Cache
-Log cache is currently an experimental release with plans for integrations starting
-in summer 2018.
-That said we have defined the following service level objectives for the
-release.

 #### Reliability SLO
 Log cache depends on Loggregator and is expected to offer slightly lower reliability.